KikoReiss/sea2future/readme.md

 [![Generic badge](https://img.shields.io/badge/version-0.2.2-green.svg)](https://shields.io/)

-<b>sea2future</b> is a Blender add-on that was develop for a master thesis.
+<b>sea2future</b> is a Blender add-on that is in develop for a master thesis.

 ## Background